ansys/scade-design-rules/doc/source/rules/annotations/ann_notes_present_and_not_empty.rst

 .. index:: single: Ann Notes Present And Not Empty

-Ann Notes Present And Not Empty
+Ann notes present and not empty
 ===============================

 .. rule::